stevejarvis/usa-weightlifting-results/README.md

 To run the code and see that results are returned as expected, set it up on a local MySQL and web server.
 The javascript used at [nerdster](https://github.com/stevejarvis/stevejarvis.github.io) could help get it going, just change URIs as necessary.

+# License
+The PHP and Javascript is available under the MIT License.
+The Databases themselves are available under the GPLv3, as I'd like the data to stay freely available.